jsinapov/tufts_service_robots/tbot2_data_collection/data_collector/README.md

 First, edit `share/traversal_config.yaml`.
 For info about named locations and their coordinates, see `poi_name_locator/README.md` and `poi_name_locator/share/config.yaml`

+Please note: Once in a while, the turtlebot might get lost or stuck, so you might have to restart it.
+You'll see an entry for `existing_data` in the `config.yaml` file, and you'll find the turtlebot conveniently generates a list of data it collects as it progresses, saved in `~/data_collector_output/existing_data.txt`.
+So when it gets stuck, you can just copy that into the yaml file, re-run `catkin_make`, and restart.

 In first terminal:

     roslaunch turtlebot_bringup minimal.launch